ibm-cloud-docs/Backup/restore-from-another-computer.md

    {: tip}

 2. From the Action menu, select **Restore from Another Computer**.
-3. Select the Vault, Computer, and Job from the drop-down menus.
+3. Select the Vault, Computer, and Job from menus.
 4. Enter the encryption password.
 5. The Restore window appears.
 By default, it displays the most recent safe set.
 To choose a different date, click the Calendar icon, and view other safe sets.
 6. Select the files and directories that you want to include.
 Then, click **Include** to save your choices.
    Default restore options place the files in their original location.
 If files exist in the destination folder with the same name, the incoming file is renamed.
-These options can be changed and alternate restore location can be selected from Restore Destination options.
+These options can be changed and alternative restore location can be selected from Restore Destination options.
    {: note}

 7. When your restore set is configured the way that you want it, click **Apply Now**.